FIT FOR OFFSHORE RENEWABLES PROGRAMMES

 F4OR GRANTED STATUS

-LOOK AT OUR GRANTED COMMUNITY
+OUR GRANTED COMMUNITY

 F4OR has been shaped by senior representatives of the industry, ensuring that when a company completes the programme and is awarded ‘Granted’ status, they are operating at a level that meets the needs of their potential customers.
 Our granted community consists of promising businesses that we firmly believe are ready to win work in the sector.